dyka3773/the-big-book-of-small-python-projects/README.md

 **Description:** The Birthday Paradox is a probability problem that asks how many people are needed in a room for the probability of two of them sharing a birthday to be greater than 50%.

 File: [birthday_paradox.py](./Project%202%20-%20Birthday%20Paradox/birthday-paradox.py)

+*Extras:* I've also created an extra file that takes the concept of the Birthday Paradox and applies it to me buying a EURO 2024 sticker album, and how many stickers I need to buy to complete the album and stuff like that.
+You can find it [here](./Project%202%20-%20Birthday%20Paradox/sticker-paradox.py) be sure to check it out!